Who's Who at HHRC

 Winter Series Managers

 Steve and Elysha Rammage

 Social Run Leader & Welfare Officer

-Qualified Hill & Off-road Running Coach and Social Media Spammer
+Qualified Fell & Mountain Running Coach (Level 2) and Social Media Spammer

 Kev Plummer.
-Kev is a qualified hill and off-road running coach with British Athletics.
+Kev is a qualified fell & mountain running coach with UK Athletics.
 For nearly 10 years he led the Thursday night social runs as well as recce runs of various races for his old club.
 The ever-bouncy and enthusiastic Kev is infamous for his shouts of "Come on, you can run this bit!", which many a member has threatened to have put on his gravestone, a grave he might be in sooner rather than later due to his awful singing on big runs.
-Kev loves taking on big challenges outside the club arena and his latest endeavours have been Ironman distance triathlons.
-When not hill running Kev likes doing triathlons, road cycling, mountain-biking and mountain marathons.
+Kev loves taking on big challenges including Ultras and mountain marathons.